MaterializeInc/materialize/doc/developer/platform/ux.md

       commit of an offset by a Kafka source, the acknowledge of an LSN by a PostgresSQL source, etcetera*)
 2. *Materialize respects the explicit or implied event order of its sources.
-   This includes partial orders*  In practice this means Materialize assigns new timestamps to sources.
+   This includes partial orders.*  In practice this means Materialize assigns new timestamps to sources.
 This assignment of new timestamps is called reclocking.
 For sources without transactional semantics (basic Kafka streams) Maerialize reclocks the events to reflect the order in which the source emits